-NEW ENGLAND AUTO MUSEUM BOARD OF DIRECTORS
+NEW ENGLAND AUTO MUSEUM BOARD OF DIRECTOR MEMBERS

-Michael E. Scheidelms
+Michael E. Scheidel

 Email